statgen/tis-v2-docs/docs/imputation/reference-panel.md

 # Reference Panel

+We currently offer one reference panel for imputation: TOPMed r3.

 ## TOPMed r3

-The TOPMed r3 panel consists of ???

 |                   |                                                     |
 | ----------------- | --------------------------------------------------- |